Design & Technology

 This course is assessed in two units: 50% controlled assessment and 50% written examination.

 This course is ideal for students who want to study Fashion & Textiles in a practical way to further develop their understanding of how clothes are designed and made.

-The course places an emphasis on a practical approach to designing, making and evaluating products that meet real-life needs using textiles based presentation and modeling techniques.
-The following areas build the basis for the Design & Technology: Textiles course.
+The course places an emphasis on a practical approach to designing, making and evaluating products that meet real-life needs using textiles based presentation and modelling techniques.
+The following areas build the basis for Design & Technology: Textiles course.
 Core Knowledge, Technical knowledge, Designing & Making principles.